megavad/WatermarkPDF/README.md

 # WatermarkPDF

 WARNING!
+Before you use this script - please read and understand:
-Once you opened PDF for watermark removal, this(PDF) file will be owerwritten!
+Once you opened PDF for watermark removal, this(PDF) file will be overwritten!

 Functional Description
   Simply corrupts a byte in sections which includes "Image/" (removes visibility of the watermark).